 The defense of democracy in an age of cyber information war cannot rely on technology alone.
 It will require a strategy with several strands, and will have to involve many government departments, close coordination with the private sector, and will best be coordinated from the White House.
 The key elements will include domestic resilience and defense, deterrence, and diplomacy.

 The social media platforms are crucial to coping with this problem, but rather than heavy-handed regulation, a process should be set up for continual consultation and sharing of information between the companies and government.
-Rather than turn the companies into private censors, The Economist has recommended making the companies more publicly “accountable for their procedures: clarify the criteria applied to restrict content; recruit advisory bodies and user representatives to help ensure that these criteria are applied; give users scope to appeal against decisions.
-They also need to open their algorithms and data to independent scrutiny, under controlled conditions.”25
+Rather than turn the companies into purely private censors, The Economist has recommended making the companies more publicly “accountable for their procedures: clarify the criteria applied to restrict content; recruit advisory bodies and user representatives to help ensure that these criteria are applied; give users scope to appeal against decisions.
+They also need to open their algorithms and data to independent scrutiny, under controlled conditions.”40 Independent bipartisan boards or commissions might enhance algorithmic accountability without revealing proprietary information in a damaging way.
+Rather than try to break up the companies or deprive them of all autonomy, it would be better to have them monitor their systems more effectively and in a publicly more accountable manner.
+As Alex Stamos has argued, the companies will “need to act in a quasi-governmental manner, making judgments on political speech and operating teams in parallel to the U.S. intelligence community, but we need more clarity on how these companies make decisions and what powers we want to reserve to our duly elected government.”41 But given the transnational scale of the companies, there will have to be provisions for cultural differences about values like privacy and fairness, and companies will have to obey local laws.
+Few other countries share American “First Amendment absolutism,” and that includes allied democracies like Germany and France.42

 Deterrence by defense involves many of the steps we already wish to take to enhance our resilience, and by hardening ourselves as a target, we affect the ratio of costs to benefits that an attacker expects.
 If the targets are soft and the costs are low, the temptations are greater.
 That need not be the case.
 Deterrence by entanglement refers to situations where an attacker holds back because the interdependence is so great that damaging the target may damage oneself.
-This was the case with the high levels of economic interdependence that helped China to agree at the 2015 Washington summit to forgo the use of cyber espionage for commercial purposes.
 That level of interdependence does not exist between the United States and Russia, Iran or North Korea.
 And despite some progress in the UN Group of Government Experts that reported in 2015 on development of norms restricting damage to civilian targets, cyber taboos are not as strong as they are, for example, in biological weapons.
 It is interesting, however, that after the events of 2016, the United States added electoral processes to a list of 16 critical civilian infrastructures as a signal.

 Deterrence by threat of retaliation remains a crucial but underutilized aspect of deterrence of cyber attack.
-Since there has been no attack on our electrical systems despite the reported presence of Chinese and Russians on the grid, deterrence seems to be working at that level.
+There has been no attack on our electrical systems despite the reported presence of Chinese and Russians on the grid.
+Pentagon doctrine has announced that we will respond to damage with any weapon of our choice, and deterrence seems to be working at that level.
 Presumably it could be made to work in the gray zone of hybrid warfare as well if we had not been so pusillanimous in our responses to 2016 and 2017.
-Since American intelligence is reported to carry out espionage in Russian and Chinese networks, one could imagine they discover embarrassing facts about the hidden assets of foreign leaders which we could threaten to disclose or bank accounts we could shut.
+Since American intelligence is reported to carry out espionage in Russian and Chinese networks, one could imagine that we discover embarrassing facts about the hidden assets of foreign leaders which we could threaten to disclose or bank accounts we could shut.
 Similarly, we could go further in applying economic and travel sanctions against authoritarians’ inner circles.
-The diplomatic expulsions and indictments that have occurred thus far are only a first step toward strengthening our deterrence threat of retaliation.
+The diplomatic expulsions and indictments that have occurred thus far are only a first step toward strengthening our deterrent threat of retaliation.

 Negotiating treaties for cyber arms control involves a number of problems, but this does not make diplomacy impossible.
 In the cyber realm, the difference between a computer program that is a weapon and a non-weapon may come down to a single line of code, or the same program can be used for legitimate or malicious purposes depending on the intent of the user.
 Thus it will be difficult to anathematize the design, possession, or even implantation for espionage of particular programs.
 In that sense, cyber arms control cannot be like the nuclear arms control that developed during the Cold War.
 Verification of the absence of a stockpile of zero-day exploits would be virtually impossible, and even if it were assured, the stockpile could quickly be recreated.
 Unlike physical weapons, for example, it would be difficult to reliably prohibit possession of the whole category of cyber weapons.